How can I view my electric account information (due date, bill amount, etc.?)

 Can I report electric service problems from your website**?

-Yes.
-Send an e-mail to email@example.com and please be as specific as possible.
-A member services representative my contact you to gather additional information. **If your problem is an urgent one (ex., a power outage or a downed power line – please call 1-877-7-MYCEPA immediately.)
+To report outages you must use our CE on the Go app or call 877-769-2372.
+You may report a street light outage here.
+You may also send an e-mail to email@example.com with inquiries.
+You should be as specific as possible.
+A member service representative may contact you to gather additional information. **If your problem is an urgent one – a power outage or a downed power line – please call 911 or 877-769-2372.

 I am signed up for recurring credit card payment.
 Why was my bill not paid?

 Has your credit card expired?
 Have you provided Coast Electric with an updated credit card number?
-Please call a member services representative at 1-877-7MYCEPA to find out.
+Please call a member services representative at 1-877-769-2372 to find out.

 I see there is a charge for environmental compliance on my bill.
 What is this charge?